2. Pretty in Paint

 - Don’t skip on prep.
 Thoroughly clean cabinet doors and boxes to remove grease and dried-on gunk; fill holes or nicks with wood putty, then sand.

 - Sand each coat of paint so your final coat will look perfect.

 - Lay doors flat to paint, and wait until each side is completely dry before painting the other side.
 It will take more time, but you’ll avoid ugly drip marks.

-Crown moulding adds a touch of class to the tops of tired cabinets for less than you’d expect.
-Three-inch, primed composite crown moulding with a dentil design costs as little as $20 for 8 ft.
+Crown molding adds a touch of class to the tops of tired cabinets for less than you’d expect.
+Three-inch, primed composite crown molding with a dentil design costs as little as $20 for 8 feet.

-It’s easiest to add moulding when you’re repainting cabinets; that way you’ll get a perfect match.
+It’s easiest to add molding when you’re repainting cabinets; that way you’ll get a perfect match.

-If you order matching wood moulding from your cabinet’s manufacturer, be prepared for a color difference between new moulding and older cabinets.
+If you order matching wood molding from your cabinet’s manufacturer, be prepared for a color difference between new molding and older cabinets.
 Natural wood cabinets (especially cherry) will darken with age.

-For a look at other crown moulding miracles, take a look at this slideshow.
+For a look at other crown molding miracles, take a look at this slideshow.

 4. Fancy Glass

 Change the glass insert in a cabinet door, and you change the look and feel of your kitchen.